-- 13.7.24 There is the potential for the accidental release of lubricants, fuels and oils from construction machinery through spillage, leakage and in-wash from vehicle storage areas after rainfall and direct release from construction machinery working adjacent to the IDB drains.
-There is also the potential for accidental release of foul waters (from welfare facilities) and construction materials (including concrete) into the surface waters during construction. - 13.7.25 If a significant leakage or spillage occurs, there is the potential for adverse impacts upon water quality if contaminants enter the surface drainage network.
-The IDB drains identified within the Study Area are directly connected to the River Witham.
-These water quality impacts have the potential to adversely affect ecology (particularly fish and macroinvertebrates; see Chapter 12 Terrestrial Ecology and Chapter 17 Marine and Coastal Ecology ) if pollutant concentrations are sufficiently high. - 13.7.26 Construction activities which disturb the ground (including excavation and piling) could potentially introduce contaminants into the underlying groundwater bodies (particularly shallow aquifers).
-These potential impacts to groundwater bodies are discussed in Chapter 11 Contaminated Land, Land Use and Hydrogeology. - 13.7.27 The scale of the potential impact upon a surface catchment is likely to be proportional to the area of each catchment that would be affected during construction (i.e. the total footprint of construction activities).
+- 13.7.25 There is the potential for the accidental release of lubricants, fuels and oils from construction machinery through spillage, leakage and in-wash from vehicle storage areas after rainfall and direct release from construction machinery working adjacent to the IDB drains.
+There is also the potential for accidental release of nutrient-rich foul waters (from welfare facilities) and construction materials (including concrete) into the surface waters during construction. - 13.7.26 If a significant leakage or spillage occurs, there is the potential for adverse effects upon water quality if contaminants (including nutrients) enter the surface drainage network.
+The IDB drains identified within the study area are directly connected to the tidal River Witham.
+These water quality effects have the potential to adversely affect ecology (particularly fish and macroinvertebrates; see Chapter 12 Terrestrial Ecology and Chapter 17 Marine and Coastal Ecology) if pollutant concentrations are sufficiently high. - 13.7.27 Measures will be put in place to prevent spillage and to clean up any harmful contaminants that are released into the environment, following industry best practice such as CIRIA's Environmental Good Practice on Site, 3rd Edition (2010); and Construction Industry Publication (CIP) Construction Environmental Manual (2010).
+These measures will be provided in the CoCP. - 13.7.28 Construction activities which disturb the ground (including excavation and piling) could potentially introduce contaminants into the underlying groundwater bodies (particularly shallow aquifers).
+These potential impacts to groundwater bodies are discussed in Chapter 11 Contaminated Land, Land Use and Hydrogeology.

-13.7.28 An area of approximately 23.4 hectares would be disturbed by construction activities.
-This accounts for approximately 0.4% of the total surface drainage catchment of the Wyberton Marsh catchment.
+- 13.7.29 The scale of the potential impact upon a surface catchment is likely to be proportional to the area of each catchment that would be affected during construction (i.e. the total footprint of construction activities). - 13.7.30 An area of approximately 20.24 ha would be disturbed by construction activities.
+This accounts for approximately 1 % of the total surface drainage catchment of the Wyberton Marsh catchment.
 Although this is a small proportion of the total catchment, activities will take place adjacent to or over the drains.
 This means there is a direct route for any contaminants to easily enter the surface drainage system through surface runoff.
 Despite this, the potential for release of contaminants to the identified IDB drains from construction is expected to have a negligible magnitude of effect.

-13.7.29 The construction works of the Facility will directly and indirectly affect the IDB drains within the Wyberton Marsh catchment, therefore there is the potential for the accidental release of contaminants to impact on the drains.
+13.7.31 The construction works of the Facility will directly and indirectly affect the IDB drains within the Wyberton Marsh catchment, therefore there is the potential for the accidental release of contaminants to impact on the drains.
 The drains within the vicinity of the site have poor water quality and therefore the sensitivity and value of these drains are considered to be low.

-13.7.30 The significance of the effect of construction on the IDB drains from the potential of release of contaminants is expected to be minor adverse, as a result of a low sensitivity and negligible magnitude.
+13.7.32 The significance of the effect of construction on the IDB drains from the potential release of contaminants is expected to be negligible, as a result of a low sensitivity and negligible magnitude.

-13.7.31 The embedded measures to minimise impacts to surface water resources will help to mitigate the accidental release of contaminants by preventing the immediate discharge of contaminated water from the construction site into the surface drainage network.
-Furthermore, the pre-mitigation impact is considered to have a negligible magnitude of impact.
+13.7.33 The embedded measures to minimise impacts to surface water resources will help to mitigate the accidental release of contaminants by preventing the immediate discharge of contaminated water from the construction site into the surface drainage network.
+Furthermore, the pre-mitigation impact is considered to have a negligible magnitude of effect.
 No further mitigation measures are therefore recommended at this stage.